Multi Centre Itineries for Canada and USA Visitors.

 Dublin

 A few nights in Dublin is a must only because you can't say you have been to Ireland without experiencing it's capital.
 Shopping, lively pubs with live music, Irish food and don't miss the Guiness tour.
-It's a city and it behaves like one so it caters for the tourist, we enjoyed it but for me I prefer the authenticity of smaller local towns.
-But that's me and I will say the same about London, Vancouver, Paris and Lisbon.
+It's a city and it behaves like one so it caters for the tourist, we enjoyed it but for me I prefer the authenticity of smaller local towns and I will say the same about London, Vancouver, Paris and Lisbon.

 Whilst touring Portugal, there are many options for accommodation, one of the best though are the Pousadas, these are all converted, castles, monasteries and palaces.
 Fascinating places to stay and they have some very good special offers that make them very affordable they may well fit in with your itinerary and are located in areas of tourist interest.